 Months of entry

-This higher degree is aimed at clinical professionals from all backgrounds involved in the delivery of acute and chronic pain services in primary or secondary care.
-Combining cutting-edge research with an international reputation for clinical excellence, the UCL Pain Management MSc is ideal for anyone wanting to improve the care of people living with pain while accelerating their own career.
+This specialist programme is aimed at clinical professionals from all backgrounds involved in the delivery of integrated pain services in primary or secondary care.
+Combining cutting-edge research with an international reputation for clinical excellence, the UCL Pain Management MSc is ideal for anyone wanting to improve the lives of people living with pain while also accelerating their own career.

-This exciting programme enables students to improve the lives of people living with pain.
 Beginning with the socio-economic impact and moving from acute to chronic pain states before arriving at more complex pain conditions and interventions, this programme develops the knowledge and core skills required of an advanced pain practitioner.
-With innovative modules on managing pain in the community and the world's first module on neuromodulation, students will be prepared to shape the future of pain management - anywhere in the world.

-The programme is delivered flexibly at the student's own pace primarily via an online learning environment.
-Recognising that the subject matter is often academically and emotionally demanding, optional workshops with programme tutors are available on campus and via video conferencing.
+The programme is delivered via a specially-designed online learning environment.
+Recognising that the subject matter is often academically and emotionally demanding, optional workshops with programme tutors are available at the Bloomsbury campus and via lecturecast.
 In addition, online small-group tutorials supplement the online learning content.
-This flexible design allows students from all over the country, and world, to share their experiences and learning styles to enrich each other academically.
-This is the only UK-based pain management degree offering a blended mode of delivery.

 UCL and UCL Hospitals (UCLH) Pain Management Centre has an international reputation for both cutting-edge research and innovative clinical services.
 Students on this programme will benefit from teaching from global experts at an institution that consistently delivers world-class research output.
-Graduates can expect to be academically confident and ideally placed to pursue doctoral (PhD) level study in the field should they wish.
+Graduates can expect to be academically confident and ideally placed to pursue doctoral (PhD) level study upon completion.

 Course contact details